edermartioli/spirou-ccf/README.md

 The following input options are available:
 ```
---pattern for input data pattern.
+--input for input data pattern.
   (e.g., --pattern=*t.fits)
 -s for saving template spectrum to `OBJECT_template.fits`
 -p for plotting